lauren-che/lauren-che/README.md

 Hey there 👋🏽

-I'm Lauren, a technology enthusiast living in Cleveland, Ohio.
+I'm Lauren, a technology enthusiast living in Ohio.

 I’m passionate about cloud computing, automation, and building secure, reliable technology solutions that solve real-world problems.